matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 **NOTE:** Each token inside zkSync has an address.
 If ERC-20 tokens are being bridged, you should supply the token's L1 address in the `deposit` function, or zero address (`0x0000000000000000000000000000000000000000`) if you want to deposit ETH.
 Note, that for the ERC-20 tokens the address of their corresponding L2 token will be different from the one on Ethereum.

-After the transaction is submitted to the Ethereum node, its status can tracked using the transaction handle:
+After the transaction is submitted to the Ethereum node, its status can be tracked using the transaction handle:

 ```typescript
 // Await processing of the deposit on L1